TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * 25VLF (Andalucia) seems to be unsigned and may no longer exist.
 * 25VLG (Bugalagrande) seems to be unsigned and may no longer exist.
 * 25VLH (Zarzal) [is signed as 2506](https://www.google.com/maps/@4.3897331,-76.0624464,3a,32.2y,60.83h,81.67t/data=!3m6!1e1!3m4!1s4d6QRgVD2LG_aIHqduZZxQ!2e0!7i16384!8i8192?entry=ttu).
 [Old reference posts](https://www.google.com/maps/@4.3897972,-76.0689545,3a,15.8y,90.85h,66.69t/data=!3m6!1e1!3m4!1s8TM9oOuOvR3Yv71bnTxNGg!2e0!7i13312!8i6656?entry=ttu) still stand on the old alignment (as of 2013).
+* 2602A's west end is near the 25/26 split on official maps, but [km 0 is posted to the south](https://www.google.com/maps/@2.6342685,-76.5281891,3a,15y,16.86h,83.79t/data=!3m6!1e1!3m4!1sZnSOy9cktBH10DdjSBcXSw!2e0!7i13312!8i6656?entry=ttu).
 * 26CC03 may be unsigned (there is no imagery available).
 * 26CC03-2 may be unsigned (there is no imagery available).
+* 26CC04 appears to have a gap in the middle, but the road is continuous.
 * 29RSA seems to be unsigned, but is part of ViaPer in colsf.
+* 29RSB is one-way opposite the increasing reference posts.
-* 29RSC is the southbound lanes of 2902 south of Chinchina, but also the Chinchina bypass.
+* 29RSC is the southbound lanes of 2902 south of Chinchina, but also the Pereira and Chinchina bypasses.
 * 29RSE is the northbound lanes of 2902 north of Dosquebradas.
 * 31's northbound route thru Miranda is unclear.
 * 37's southbound route thru La Plata is unclear.